-The MSAA can be completed with a master's thesis or through a selection of additional, masters-level coursework.
+The MSAA must be completed with a master's thesis.
 MSAA students who meet minimum academic criteria are eligible to continue on for a Ph.D.

 Total Credits: MSAA students are required to complete a minimum of 45 graduate-level credits.